ArduPilot/ardupilot_wiki/dev/source/docs/can-bus.rst

 UAVCAN protocol
 ===============

-The support for UAVCAN protocl is based on AP_UAVCAN class that is wrapping interaction with Libuavcan and provides access points for other libraries present in ArduPilot.
+The support for UAVCAN protocol is based on AP_UAVCAN class that is wrapping interaction with Libuavcan and provides access points for other libraries present in ArduPilot.
 It is responsible for sending the messages over CAN bus with UAVCAN protocol, receiving the messages, translation of messages to form that is acceptable to other libraries and provide cyclic